surge-ai/slate/source/index.html.md

 # Example

-Let's walk through an example using Hybrid to categorize companies.
+Let's walk through an example using Surge to categorize companies.
 If you'd like to run the example yourself, find your API key in [your profile](https://app.surgehq.ai/me).

 ```ruby
 require 'httparty'